andyp123/blender_vertex_color_master/README.md

 * Optimisations of channel masked functions.
 * Add shortcut to bake AO.
 * Add function to do quick gradient shading.
-* Add function to set UV shells to random colors.
+* Add function to set UV islands to random colors.
 * Add function to bake curvature to colors.

 ---